-What is an outpatient laparoscopic hysterectomy?
+What is an Outpatient Laparoscopic Hysterectomy?

 Simply put, a hysterectomy is a surgery to remove your uterus.
 The uterus is the medical name for your womb: the place where a fetus develops when you’re pregnant.

 Hysterectomies are the second most commonly performed surgery on American women after cesarean deliveries.
-There are almost half a million hysterectomies performed each year in the United States.
-80% of those are for treatment of benign diseases, such as leiomyoma, abnormal uterine bleeding, pelvic organ prolapse, and endometriosis.
+There are almost half a million hysterectomies performed each year in the United States; 80% of those are for treatment of benign diseases, such as leiomyoma, abnormal uterine bleeding, pelvic organ prolapse, and endometriosis.

-Why would a woman need a hysterectomy?
+Why would a woman need an elective hysterectomy?

 - Endometriosis treatment

 - Uterine prolapse (when the uterus slips from its normal position into the vaginal canal)